aldanaroa/Computer-vision/README.md

 # Computer-vision
-implementation of the BLOCK NLM algorithm for 3d images
+# Code for the BLOCK NLM algorithm for 3d images